 Our Playworker Development Course brings people together from all over the world to talk about playwork.
 Divya is from India.
 She joined the course in March 2019, with the intention of channelling her passion for play.
 She successfully completed the course in March...

 By Morgan This one goes out to Anthony from Vivo, who asked “but how do I clean this tub full of pool noodle chunks?”
 He asked it worried, laughing, earnest.
 It felt like a quintessential playworker question – knowing the value of what looks like trash, needing...

 By Pop-Ups Morgan Every adventure playground is unique.
 There are definitely trends across them – longtime fans will recognize patterns of handmade wooden constructions, enthusiastically painted.
 More mud than grass.
 Weird trash, emerging from the landscape....

-By Pop-Ups Morgan There are some questions we’ve asked a thousand times.
+By Morgan There are some questions we’ve asked a thousand times.
 “What is play?”
 “What did you love, when you were a child?”
 “What do you do for fun, these days?”
-It’s part of our warm-up routine, when standing in front of teachers, childcare professionals,...
+It’s part of our warm-up routine, when standing in front of teachers, childcare professionals, parents...

-By Pop-Ups Morgan Times like these, it’s tempting to focus occasionally on fun times years ago, or future plans far enough away to get excited about now.
-Claude Stephens, and the good people of Bernheim Arboretum and Research Forest, have been helping us do both...
+By Morgan Times like these, it’s tempting to focus occasionally on fun times years ago, or future plans far enough away to get excited about now.
+Claude Stephens, and the good people of Bernheim Arboretum and Research Forest, have been helping us do both this...